santiHerranz/SumoFighters/readme.md

 ## Energy
 - Movements cost energy
-- Forward and backward cost is proportioanl to distance
+- Forward and backward cost is proportional to distance
-- Rotation cost is porportioal to time
+- Rotation cost is porportional to time

 ## The Battle